Quick Answer

 Top 7 primers for oily skin in Singapore

-These are my picks for oily skin, based on what they're best at: controlling slip, smoothing pores, and keeping the center of the face from turning shiny too fast.
+These are my picks for oily skin, based on what they're best at: controlling slip, smoothing pores, keeping the center of the face from turning shiny too fast, and holding makeup in place through Singapore's heat and humidity.
+All are available locally, so no long international shipping times.

 Smashbox Photo Finish Control Mattifying Primer